Hillerr/my-isp/README.md

 The idea is when the client contract the internet plan, the ISP give him an user account to login the app.

+## Usage

+First of all, a firebase project must be created.</br>When the firebase is setted, the ```firebase-db.json``` file shall be imported inside of Realtime Database.

+Check the user id must match some of the endpoints.

 ## Screen Shots

 * Login